kaustav-goswami/npb-hooks/README.md

 # npb-hooks
 Annotating the region of interest for npb.

+For instructions on how to compiler, see `NPB3.3.1/NPB3.3-OMP/README`.

 IMPORTANT NOTE:  This repo is not supposed to be the canonical source for the benchmarks and serves only as an example for annotating the ROI.
 The source code can be obtained from [NAS Parallel Benchmarks](https://www.nas.nasa.gov/publications/npb.html)

 This repo adds ROI hooks for NAS Parallel Benchmark (OMP version for now).
 In this particular implementation, the hooks are coupled with gem5 specific instructions (m5_dumpreststats) to collect the stats for the ROI.
 But the hooks can be used for any other tool with minimal effort.